 Alex Will and Henry Erskine Crum of Spoonfed Media.
 They run a web/mobile guide to live events in London.

 This is a total geek-out topic.
 They’re going to discuss when and how to build your own content management system.
+As they and all of us will know, understanding content management systems with a high level of proficiency and confidence is a big part of mastering all of the digital content you have at your disposal.
 They publish 30,000 event listings a month and generate revenue from ads, sponsorships, and ticket sales.
 But a small team to manage all of that.

 Will: Content exists in a lot of different forms and places.
 But today we’re talking about websites that have editorial content, not just user-generated content or aggregation.